kcaisley/frida/docs/usage.md

 The ADC and comparator runners convert completed raw results to typed HDF5 in each case directory.
 Sampler and CDAC retain the Spectre raw result and log;
-their first standalone simulations do not yet have a measurement schema or an analysis consumer.
+their standalone runners do not yet invoke the existing typed measurement and analysis path.
 The comparator analysis validates the 297 typed HDF5 files and their embedded candidate metadata directly, without a separate campaign manifest.
 Accepted analysis directories remain explicit paths in `flow.analysis.runner` and are updated manually after reviewing a run.

-Executable targets intentionally write a compact standalone Spectre input and invoke Spectre directly.
-This keeps the exact deck, log, raw data, and typed HDF5 conversion together in each case directory.
-The shared code only serializes a completed HDL21 `Sim`; campaign selection, parameters, and execution remain owned by the named module target.
+Every executable target builds one native HDL21 `Sim` per parameter variant and calls `Sim.run()` or `hs.run()` with the timestamped output as the VLSIR run directory.
+ADC batches use HDL21's sequence execution, while the larger comparator candidate campaign bounds its standard-library executor; the single-case sampler and CDAC targets run directly.
+ADC and comparator convert the returned transient to typed HDF5 before releasing it; the standalone sampler and CDAC targets retain the native raw result without converting it.

-Each module sets `MAX_PARALLEL_SIMULATIONS` and `SPECTRE_THREADS_PER_SIMULATION` at the top of its runner.
-The first limits the number of concurrently executing cases; the second becomes Spectre's `+mt` value for each case.
-Set their product to the intended total CPU allocation.
+VLSIR retains the generated `netlist.scs` in every run directory, so a separate netlist-writing layer or target is unnecessary.

+Concurrency and each case's Spectre `+mt` setting are visible in the target which owns the campaign.
 Simulation targets require `spectre` on `PATH`; source `design/spice/workspace.sh` first when necessary.

 ## Netlist conversion